-In a burst of misplaced enlightenment last month they have ruled that bribes are tax deductible.
+In a burst of misplaced enlightenment last February they have ruled that bribes are tax deductible. (as long as you get a receipt)

 This has astonished many observers who see it as discriminatory that bribes paid overseas are tax deductible whilst similar payments made in relation to Native Title issues remain non-tax deductible.